 Contact the PEBTF at 717-561-4750 or 1-800-522-7279 or visit the PEBTF website.

 Faculty, managers, nurses, coaches, and police can earn Healthy U points for attending.

 Over 40 participating vendors, including:

-flu shot clinic will be scheduled at a later date on campus —more details to
+flu shot clinic will be scheduled on October 15, 2019.
+More details to follow.

 A higher flu shot dose is available for those over age 65.

 Faculty, managers, coaches, OPEIU, and SPFPA employees and their covered dependents ages nine and older enrolled in Highmark PPO can receive a free flu vaccine from either pharmacy by presenting their health insurance ID card.
 For UPMC HMO members, free